TimCares/MasterThesis/docs/thesis/conclusion/conclusion.typ

 across all benchmarks.
 Furthermore, we showed that our approach achieves competitive performance with vision-language models such as CLIP @clip and FLAVA @flava on retrieval tasks, and even outperforms them on certain scoring metrics, all while using only 0.75% of the data used by CLIP and 4.3% of the data used by FLAVA.

+The overall framework of our method is presented in @ev_lp.